ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/parallel.md

 ```

 When you have prepared this file, by hand, in a spreadsheet, or, ideally, by generating
-it with a script, you are ready to use with _pynodelaunch_ in a BSUB script.
+it with a script, you are ready to use with _pynodelauncher_ in a BSUB script.

 ### Process which creates geospatial outputs